abood3ajawi/problem-solving/Valid Anagram/README.md

 <h1>solution : </h1>
-create hashmap as following for each string in parameter : for example t= aaoud s=aauod
+<h2>create hashmap as following for each string in parameter :</h2>
+for example t= aaoud s=aauod
  <table>
   <th>